teen addiction rehab in Arizona

 Alongside binge drinking, there is also heavy drinking.
 Heavy alcohol use means binge drinking on five or more days in the past month.
 In 2017, almost 61% of underage drinkers admitted to binge drinking in the past month.
 Also, about 12.5% of underage drinkers admitted to heavy drinking in the past month

+Apart from alcohol, other drugs have been on the rise amongst teenagers.
+For example, the opioid addiction crisis has become a nationwide epidemic.
 If you’ve had a sports injury, dental work, or surgery, your doctor may have given you a pain reliever that was an opioid medication.
 While opioids can be very effective at treating pain, they can be highly addictive and should only be used under a doctor’s careful supervision.

 Treatment At Teen Rehab

 Quality treatment at a rehab for teens must offer a comprehensive plan.
 Fortunately, there are many drug and alcohol treatment resources available at our facility as well as many others.
-The priority is to set your teen up for long-lasting sobriety
+The priority is to set your teen up for long-lasting sobriety.

 Ultimately, rehab is designed for continued sobriety after treatment ends.
 We’ll teach your teens coping skills and tools to work through their addictive tendencies.
 Many teen rehab programs will utilize a combination of multiple treatment approaches, such as: